jordonpapello-beep/portfolio-manager/README.md

 - **This script handles all the user interaction**: user input collection and error checking.
 It is the 'frontend' of this project, the 'Command Line Interface (CLI)': **a text-based user interface used to interact with software.** All of the functions defined in this script are designed to collect user input, handle any errors in that input, and to guide the user to make a choice to perform an action on a portfolio or exit the program.
 The only function that does not fall into this category is `ticker_exists`, which is a simple helper function designed to validate that an assets ticker abbreviation exists on Yahoo Finance.
     - `view_input`: can be thought of as the **main menu** where all portfolios can be accessed and selected for display in the console.
     - `create_input`: for when the user wants to create a new portfolio.
+User can name their portfolio whatever they want.
     - `buy_input`: for when the user wants to buy a new asset or more of the same asset for a specific portfolio.
+The user can choose to buy an asset by shares or by dollar amount.
     - `sell_input`: for when the user wants to sell all or some of an asset from a specific portfolio.
+The user can choose to buy an asset by shares or by dollar amount, or choose to sell all of the asset.

 ### 3.) `main.py`: